Families with special needs children need additional support because 24-hour care for a disabled child is difficult.

 Policies and Procedures

-Our policies and procedures are available to download here as pdfs:
+Our policies and procedures are available to view via the Policies page of this website.

 The Hollow Lane Club is Registered Charity no: 1102630.